AaryanDB/AaryanDB/README.md

 ## Bio: Hello, I am a passionate student pursuing my bachelor degree in Data Science and Computer Science.
-With my recent hands-on experience from my data science internship, I have continued to not only develop my theoretical knowledge but practice it in real time.
+With my recent hands-on experience from my Data Science Internship, I have continued to not only develop my theoretical knowledge but practice it in real time.
 My experience has only furthered my passion for data analysis and programming in this dynamic field.

 <!--
 **AaryanDB/AaryanDB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.